kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0372 Overseas military personnel charters.md

 ### §372.27   Name of operator.

-It shall be an express condition upon the exercise of the exemption herein granted and the operating authorizations issued hereunder, that the charter operator concerned, in holding out to the public and performing air transportation services, shall do so only in a name the use of which is authorized under the provisions of part 215 of this chapter.
+It shall be an express condition upon the exercise of the exemption herein granted and the operating authorizations issued hereunder, that the charter operator concerned, in holding out to the public and performing air transportation services, shall do so only in a name the use of which is authorized under the provisions of [[Volume 4/A Economic regulations/0215 Use and change of names of air carriers, foreign air carriers and commuter air carriers.md|part 215 of this chapter]].

 ### §372.28   Record retention.1